-administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; (Core)

-Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
-Residency programs can be highly complex.
-In a complex organization, the leader typically has the ability to delegate authority to others, yet remains accountable.
-The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.

-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; (Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; (Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; (Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)
+II.A.4.a).(3) administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; ^(Core) assist in the accomplishmen complex.
+In a complex organ authority to others, yet rema program director may establish a leadership team to at of program goals.
+Residency programs can be highly nization, the leader typically has the ability to delegate ins accountable.
+The leadership team may include a personnel with varying levels of education, training, and diagnostic radiology and intervention the leadership of these program and Intent: Due to the intricate relationship between the entional radiology program(s), routine collaboration between ns is essential in administering and maintaining a learning hesive educational experience for all diagnostic and hts.
+II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; ^(Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; ^(Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; ^(Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; ^(Core)